sarahorsak/welltower-property-manager/README.md

 ## Shortcomings

-- Some edge cases and advanced reporting features are not implemented due to time constraints.
+- Some edge cases and advanced reporting features are not implemented due to time.
 - UI is basic and not fully reactive.
 - No authentication or user management.